SweptThrone/KeypAdder/README.md

 ## How do I use it?
 Drop the KeypAdder_addon folder into your addons folder.
 Connecting clients will need the material files.
+These files can be found in this Workshop addon: https://steamcommunity.com/sharedfiles/filedetails/?id=3001917982

 ## Important notices
 This addon was not tested enough, is missing features, and may not be terribly efficient.
 You're encouraged to contribute and/or report issues.